cf-toolsuite/cf-butler/README.md

 * `cf.policies.uri` the location of the repository that contains policy files in JSON format
 * `cf.policies.commit` the commit id to pull from
+  * if this property is missing the latest commit will be used
 * `cf.policies.filePaths` an array of file paths of policy files

 Policy files must adhere to a naming convention where: